xiix0/scam/README.md

-Your lover will never wish to leave you.
+Your sister swims out to meet troop ships.